rsp/ts-no-new/README.md

 I am not 100% happy with any of those solutions.
 Any feedback with better ideas is more than welcome.

-I would especially like to eliminate all `any` types, without making the proxy wrapper specific to one particular type which is tricky (if possible at all).
+I would especially like to:

+1. eliminate all `any` types (without making the proxy wrapper specific to one particular type - which is tricky, if possible at all)
+1. eliminate proxies (currently I don't think it's possible but hopefully I'm wrong)

 I will appreciate any help with that.

 Background
 -